-Within the US market, the rotation from growth to value investing has been a notable narrative that has continued in 2022.
-Unlike in the first quarter of 2021, value's outperformance over the past 12 months has had more to do with growth's relative weakness than value's relative strength.
-Our "fair value of value" framework (Figure II-10a) shows how interest rates and inflation have driven value's secular decline over the last 40 years.
-As we highlighted in our 2021 economic and market outlook, however, by the end of that year the value trade had been oversold (Davis et al., 2020).
+In the US market, the return of value investing has been a notable narrative that has continued in 2022.
+Unlike in the first quarter of 2021, value's outperformance over the last 12 months has had more to do with growth's relative weakness than value's relative strength.
+Our "fair value of value" framework (Figure II-12a) shows how interest rates and inflation have driven value's secular decline over the last 40 years.
+As we highlighted in our economic and market outlook for 2021, however, by the end of 2020, the value trade had been oversold (Davis et al., 2020).
 This led us to believe that even if the macroeconomic conditions that supported growth persisted, value was likely to outperform in the coming years.

-Value's outperformance now means the risks are more symmetrical10.
-On the one hand, recession dynamics have historically been beneficial to growth equities.
-On the other hand, there's reason to believe that this recession might not look exactly like the past and that higher interest rates and inflation could continue to support value.
+Value's outperformance now means that the risks are more symmetrical13.
+On one hand, recession dynamics historically have helped growth.
+On the other hand, there's reason to believe that this recession might not look exactly like the past and that higher interest rates and inflation could continue supporting value.

-The one part of the US market where our fairvalue frameworks see some opportunity is in small-cap equities - albeit to a much lesser degree than we saw in value last year.
-We find that similar drivers - interest rates, inflation, volatility and corporate profits - explain 72% of the variations in small-cap relative to large-cap price/ book ratios (Figure II-10b).
-Currently small-caps sit below our estimate of fair value even when we account for the mounting inflation pressures and rising interest rates experienced over the last year.
-Our excess return projections for small-caps, however, are de minimis (20 basis points per year over the next decade) - especially when compared with the 160 basis points annualised excess return to value relative to growth.
+The one part of the US market where our fair-value frameworks see some opportunity is in small-caps, albeit to a much smaller degree than we saw in value last year.
+We find that similar drivers - interest rates, inflation, volatility and corporate profits - explain 72% of the variations in small-cap versus large-cap price/ book ratios (Figure II-12b).
+Currently small-caps sit below our estimate of fair value, even when we account for the mounting inflation pressures and rising interest rates experienced in the last year.
+Our excess return projections for small-caps, however, are de minimis (20 basis points per year over the next decade) - especially when compared with the 160 basis points of annualised excess return for value over growth.